 In addition to completing the application form and attaching the aforementioned documents, you will need to answer a questionnaire which will play a major role in the first stage of the selection process.

 What are the nationality requirements?

 According to the ESA Convention, applications can only be considered from nationals of an ESA Member State or Associated Member State.
-These are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom plus Slovenia and Latvia.
+These are: Austria, Belgium, the Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Sweden, Switzerland and the United Kingdom plus Slovenia, Latvia and Lithuania.

 What documents are required to apply?

 To apply you will need a detailed and updated CV and motivation letter in English as well as the required medical certificate.
 The formal Europass template must be used for your CV to apply.
 We strongly advise to be to be succinct and relevant in your motivation letter, tailoring this according to the requirements of the vacancy.